 Tuition and fees for all students are assessed by the Registrar's Office.
 Most grants, scholarships, or loans that are credited to the student's account to offset tuition and fee charges are processed by the Financial Aid Office.
 Most campus charges, credits, and fines related to a student's account are centrally billed by the Bursar's Office and are viewable by logging into SalukiNet Self-Service.

 Students who are not registered until after the first bill is run will have their initial tuition and fee assessment for the term done as soon as practical after their first registration takes place.
-Once the initial tuition and fee assessment is complete, updated assessments will normally occur on a weekly basis (during weekends) if registration changes warrant a reassessment.
+Once the initial tuition and fee assessment is complete, updated assessments for all students will normally be done in bulk on a weekly basis (during weekends) if registration changes warrant a reassessment.
 Changes in financial aid award disbursements are also posted on a weekly basis (during weekends).²

 Additional charges and/or fines posted by other offices (such as Housing, Parking, Library, Health Center, etc.) may be posted at any time.
-Therefore, if such additional charges or credits are posted in-between the running of monthly bills, students can view this information in SalukiNet Self-Service.³
+Therefore, if such additional charges or credits are posted in-between the running of monthly bills, students can view this information in SalukiNet Self-Service before the next bill is run.³

 The monthly Bursar bills are no longer sent in the mail for students who are currently enrolled.
 Instead, they are posted as "E-bills" in the student's SalukiNet account.
 Students who are no longer enrolled, but who still have an outstanding financial balance that would generate a bill, can still view their "E-bill" within SalukiNet, but they will also receive a paper bill through the mail.

-² There are a couple of exceptions to the weekly timeframe noted.
+² There are a couple of exceptions to the bulk assessment and disbursement weekly timeframe noted.
 First, near the start of each term, an extra assessment and financial aid disbursement may take place on two or three Wednesday nights.
-Second, at the end of the SIU fiscal year (late June) and/or at the end of the calendar year (late December), weekend assessment and disbursement may be suspended for a week.
+Second, at the end of the calendar year (late December), and occasionally at the end of the SIU fiscal year (late June), weekend assessment and disbursement may be suspended for a week.